cryptimeleon/subzero/README.md

 ### de.upb.crypto.zeroknowledge.web
 Contains all code for the compiler website.
 All important files are in the WebRoot folder
 - `index.html` is the main page
-- `initial.js` loads all required libraries, and implements some editor features
-- `functionality.js` contains the major website functionality
 - `style.css` is the main stylesheet
+- `libraries.js` loads all required libraries, and implements some editor features
+- `editor.js` creates the code editor and adds functionality
+- `console.js` controls the information console box
+- `latex.js` adds LaTeX preview functionality
+- `options.js` controls the options box
+- `export.js` controls code generation from DSL code to Java code, and DSL code to LaTeX, as well as downloading files

 Using language editor in Eclipse
 --------------------------------